 Automatic acknowledgment of messages is a common practice for software that receives email.
 The default trigger Notify requester and CCs of received request is one example.
 When a ticket is created in Zendesk Support, the user is notified by email.
 This kind of behavior, while common, can result in a problem when two machines email each other.

-Loops can occur other ways, as well.
-Updates to tickets may come from the API, ticket sharing, an app, or web interface.
+Loops can occur in other ways, as well.
+Ticket updates may come from the API, ticket sharing, an app, or a web interface.
 These updates can cause emails sent by trigger notifications such as Notify requester and CCs of comment update.
-Sometimes those emails can cause another update, not by email, but by some other means.
+Sometimes, those emails can cause another update, not by email, but by some other means.

 How Zendesk prevents mail loops